Gingernaut/AngelHack-2015-M3Dical/README.md

 The 3D preview is of an existing brace rather than the newly created one; it would take a while to show the new brace rather than a placeholder.
 We do create a new 3D print for the finger, we just display the old one however.

 In future versions we will: 1. clean up the code.
 2. become HIPPA compliant.
-3. Increase accuracy of document reader and formatting, enable the data to be automaticically entered into the hospital system.
-4. Fully connect the concept extractor to medical API's
-5. Add other medical features beside creating braces; we could use the comuter's webcam to look for jaundiced eyes, etc. 6.
+3. Increase accuracy of document reader and formatting, enable the data to be automatically entered into the hospital system.
+4. Fully connect the concept extractor to medical API's 5.
+Add other medical features beside creating braces; we could use the computer's webcam to look for jaundiced eyes, etc. 6.
 Automatically send the new 3D finger brace to the hospital's 3D printer.